From Bean to Brew: The Ultimate Guide to Zero Waste Coffee

 Ok, I have to admit, I am not so much a coffee drinker but my man is.
-Like other coffee addicts, he looks (and feels) like a zombie until he had his first dose of caffeine.
-He is not alone.
-About one-third of the people in the United States drinks coffee every day.
-Starbucks is the most famous one for their daily caffeine intake.
-Did you know that 4 billion disposable Starbucks cups were thrown away in 2017?
+Like many other coffee addicts, he looks (and feels) like a zombie until he had his first dose of caffeine.
+He is not alone, about one-third of the people in the United States drink coffee every day.
+Starbucks is the most famous one for its daily caffeine intake.
+Did you know that 6 billion disposable Starbucks cups were thrown away each year?
 This was a shocker to me… Even the paper cups are not really paper.
-These cups are lined with plastic making it impossible to recycle them.
-So what can you do to reduce your waste but still have your daily dose of coffee?
+These cups are often lined with plastic making it impossible to recycle.
+So what can you do to reduce your waste but still have your daily dose of caffeine?

 How to make zero waste coffee at home.